-MAXIMUM CONTRACT PERIOD -- ESTIMATED (January 2006): [May 14, 2012- May 13, 2017] Dates provided are estimates only.
+MAXIMUM CONTRACT PERIOD - ESTIMATED (Jan 2006)

+Start date: 07/01/2010 End date: 06/20/2017.
+Dates provided are estimates only.
 Any resulting contract will begin on the date specified in the notice of award.
-See clause entitled "Term of Contract - Effective Date / Initial Contract Period".
+See clause entitled "Term of Contract - Effective Date/Initial Contract Period".
+NOTE: The term of the contract shall be for either five (5) or seven (7) years from the Start date.
+The University will determine which option is more advantageous.

-It is the intent of the University of South Carolina to solicit proposals from qualified sources of supply to assist the administration in its national search efforts for the selection of a senior position in the SmartState program in accordance with all requirements stated herein.
+It is the intent of the University of South Carolina to solicit proposals for an exclusive agent for the marketing and selling of University of South Carolina class rings in accordance with all the requirements stated herein.